DataIntellectTech/TorQ/docs/cheatsheet.md

 - append a set of directories of files using -loaddir on the start line
 - place the files in one of the directories that is [loaded by default on start up](http://aquaqanalytics.github.io/TorQ/gettingstarted/#code-loading)

-The latter is probably preferable.
+Start line modifications can be made in process.csv and will be picked up by torq.sh.
+Of these approaches, the latter is probably preferable.

 ## Adding Custom Processes